wp-plugins/sidekick/readme.txt

 After installation, you will have access to at least 5 Core WordPress Walkthroughs and all third party walkthroughs that are applicable to your WordPress Dashboard.

-If you choose to register an account by providing your name and email address, you will receive a free upgrade to access all 40+ of our WordPress Core Walkthroughs until at least the end of October 2013 (subject to change).
+If you choose to register an account by providing your name and email address, you will receive a free upgrade to access all 40+ of our WordPress Core Walkthroughs until the end of December 2013 (subject to change).
 Following the free period, there will be a monthly charge to access the entire library of Core Walkthroughs.

 **Access to at least 5 Core Walkthroughs and all third party walkthroughs will remain free forever.**